comm-act/projektlayout/README.md

-test readme new php testnn
+test readme new php1 testnn